meesokim/spc1000/README.md

 </pre>

 This Raspberry Pi based extension box is intended to replace FDD and cassette tape recorder/player.
-FDD was very expesive for usual customer in 1980's.
-Most people used in a cassette tape at that tiem.
+FDD was very expensive for usual customer in 1980's.
+Most people used in a cassette tape at that time.
 Now the most famous single board computer, Raspberry Pi, can take a place for very fast external storage.